His daughter was Sheerah, who built both Lower and Upper Beth-horon, and Uzzen-sheerah” (1 Chronicles 7:24).

 One sentence can say so much.

 In the Chronicles of the Tribes of Israel, there is one listed among the sons of Israel who was so well esteemed that She made the history of all history books.
 Who was this woman Sheerah that she would command the acknowledgement of the scribes of Israel?
 And, what was it they admired her for most?

-Very few women are named in genealogies because, at that time, the family line was traced through the men.
+Very few women are named in the Scriptures (57 to be exact) and even fewer are named in genealogies listed in Scripture because, at that time, the family line was traced through the men.
 So it is significant when a woman is mentioned, and even named, in one.

 A look at her name in Hebrew gives us some clues.

 The name Sheerah (שארה) comes from the root group שאר.
 Within this root group, there are two distinct roots – the feminine (שׁאר) sha’ar, and the masculine (שׂאר) s’r.